M2000Interpreter/Environment/utf8/fileselectordialog.frm.utf8.txt

 Dim oldLeftMarginPixels As Long
 Dim firstpath As Long
 Dim setupxy As Single
-Dim Lx As Long, lY As Long, dr As Boolean
+Dim lX As Long, lY As Long, dr As Boolean
 Dim scrTwips As Long
 Dim bordertop As Long, borderleft As Long
 Dim allwidth As Long, itemWidth As Long